Food & Wine of Piedmont™

 Check in and start your program on any day of the week

-• In the evening, enjoy a Chef’s full course tasting dinner paired with a special selection of vintages.
+• In the evening, enjoy our Welcome Dinner featuring a Chef’s Tasting Wine Dinner with full course tasting menu paired with wine.

-Day Two: Cooking Class, Artisan Cheese Tour & Truffle Hunting Experience & Farm House Dinner
+Day Two: Cooking Class, Artisan Cheese Tour Visit or Truffle Hunting Experience

 • Traditional Italian breakfast is served.

-• Tie on your apron and head to the kitchen for your cooking class.
-Learn to prepare antipasto, fresh pasta or risotto, a main course and dessert.
-Following the cooking class, guests enjoy the food that was prepared in the kitchen with a toast of local wine.
+• Following breakfast, tie on your apron and head to the kitchen for your cooking class.
+Learn to prepare a full course menu of local fare.
+Following the cooking class, everyone enjoys the food that was prepared in the kitchen with a toast of local wine.

-• Following your cooking class, meet your host and discover an artisan cheese maker or a truffle hunter with his dog.
-Activities vary to the season.
+• Following your cooking class, meet your host and discover an artisan cheese maker or a truffle hunter with trained truffle dog with driver.
+The truffle hunt is seasonal.

 • Following your tour, return to the property and relax.